Race to find survivors as quake aid pours into Turkiye, Syria | Science-Environment

 More than 8,000 people have been pulled from the debris in Turkiye alone, and some 380,000 have taken refuge in government shelters or hotels, said Turkish Vice President Fuat Oktay.
 They huddled in shopping malls, stadiums, mosques and community centers, while others spent the night outside in blankets gathering around fires.

 Many took to social media to plead for assistance for loved ones believed to be trapped under the rubble.
-Turkiye's state-run Anadolu Agency quoted Interior Ministry officials as saying all calls were being “collected meticulously” and the information relayed to search teams.
+Anadolu quoted Interior Ministry officials as saying all calls were being “collected meticulously” and the information relayed to search teams.

 Teams from nearly 30 countries around the world headed for Turkiye or Syria.

-As promises of help flooded in, Turkiye sought to accelerate the effort by allowing only vehicles carrying aid to enter the worst-hit provinces of Kahramanmaras, Adiyaman and Hatay.
+As promises of help flooded in, including a pledge of USD 100 million from the United Arab Emirates, Turkiye sought to accelerate the effort by allowing only vehicles carrying aid to enter the worst-hit provinces of Kahramanmaras, Adiyaman and Hatay.

-The United Nations said it was “exploring all avenues” to get supplies to rebel-held northwestern Syria.
-Sebastien Gay, the head of mission in the country for Doctors Without Borders, said health facilities were overwhelmed, and medical personnel were working around around the clock to help the wounded.
+The United Nations said it was “exploring all avenues” to get supplies to rebel-held northwestern Syria, and it released USD 25 million from its emergency fund to help kick-start the humanitarian response in Turkiye and Syria.

+U.N. spokesman Stephane Dujarric said the road leading to the Bab al-Hawa border crossing from Turkiye to northern Syria was damaged, temporarily disrupting aid delivery to the rebel-held northwest.
+Bab al-Hawa is the only crossing through which U.N. aid is allowed into the area.

+Dujarric said the U.N. is preparing a convoy to cross the conflict lines within Syria.
+But that would likely require a new agreement with President Bashar Assad's government, which has laid siege to rebel-held areas throughout the civil war.

 Nurgul Atay told The Associated Press she could hear her mother's voice beneath the rubble of a collapsed building in the Turkish city of Antakya, the capital of Hatay province.
 But efforts to get into the ruins had been futile without any heavy equipment to help.